sjwsl/dotfiles/README.md

 - Full set of [gruvbox-dark](https://github.com/morhetz/gruvbox) theme (iTerm2, zsh, tmux, vim)
 - Minimal Zsh configuration with some useful tools installed
 - More comfortable tmux key bindings
-- Simple vim configuration with powerful C++ support and basic Python support (thanks to the awesome plugins)
+- Raletively simple vim configuration in one file with powerful C++ support and basic support for other languages (thanks to the awesome plugins)

 ## Thanks to